DefGuard/docs/admin-and-features/features-and-configuration/wireguard/multi-factor-authentication-mfa-2fa/README.md

 ### Successful authentication

-If authentication succeeds, the Two-factor authentication modal will be closed and connection to the selected VPN will be attempted.
+If authentication succeeds, the vpn two factor authentication modal will be closed and connection to the selected VPN will be attempted.
 Users will be asked to authenticate on every connection to a VPN with MFA enabled.